Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Appendix

-\section{Generalizations}
+is non-negative and bounded from above uniformly for $1\leq i\leq n(s)$, $s\in[0,t]$ and $v\in V$, according to Assumption \ref{A:Coe_b}.
+The contribution to \eqref{EKdual} from the last term of \eqref{udual} is

+which also converges to \eqref{3rdLT} as $\ep\to 0$, first by dominated convergence for fixed $v\in V$ and then by monotone convergence for $\sum_{v\in V}$ (details as in pages 1724--1725 of \cite{MR1813840}).
+The proof of \eqref{WFdual'} is complete. \end{proof}

+\subsection{Generalizations}

-\begin{remark}[Relaxing assumptions]\rm Assumptions \ref{A:graph} and \ref{A:Coe_a} can both be significantly relaxed.
-The Dirichlet form method enables one to construct more general diffusions on graphs, such as singular diffusions as in \cite{MR2563669, MR2906858}, and also diffusions on more general graphs such as $\RR$-trees \cite{MR2469332, MR2357676, MR2675115, MR3034461} and fractals \cite{MR966175}.
-We pursue the study of these diffusions and their applications to SPDE on random graphs in sequel work.
+Assumptions \ref{A:graph} and \ref{A:Coe_a} can both be significantly relaxed.
+The Dirichlet form method enables one to construct more general processes, such as singular diffusions on graphs as in \cite{MR2563669, MR2906858}, and diffusions on $\RR$-trees \cite{MR2469332, MR2357676, MR2675115, MR3034461} and fractals \cite{MR966175}.
 These two assumptions should be compared with conditions on the boundary of a domain and on the coefficients respectively in the construction of reflected diffusions \cite{MR2849840}.

-By exploiting the relations between geometric inequalities and diffusions on $\Gamma$ (see \cite{MR2998918, MR2962091} and the reference therein), one can relax Assumption \ref{A:graph} to generalize the heat kernel estimates in Theorems \ref{T:RWHK} and \ref{T:DiffusionHK}, with perhaps different exponents.
-Using the latter, we believe one can deduce versions of Lemma \ref{L:Moment_hatu} and eventually generalize Theorems \ref{T} and \ref{prop:SDE} to more general graphs and other metric spaces. \end{remark}
+The function $\ell$ contributes to a drift for the diffusion which we ignored for simplicity, i.e., we assumed $\ell=1$.
+To incorporate such as drift in discrete approximations, see \cite[Section 6]{MR3485385}.

-\begin{remark}[Systems of SPDE]\rm With the techniques developed in this paper, one can immediately generalize the coupled SPDE in \cite[Theorem 4]{MR3582808} to the graph setting.
+Furthermore, with the techniques developed in this paper, one can immediately generalize the coupled SPDE in \cite[Theorem 4]{MR3582808} to the graph setting.
 This enables us to investigate the role of space in shaping coexistence and competition outcomes of interacting species.
-In ongoing work including \cite{FBZY17}, we plan to apply such generalizations to study the interactions of virus and sub-virus particles during co-infection in a population of susceptible cells. \end{remark}
+In ongoing work, we plan to apply such generalizations to study the interactions of virus and sub-virus particles during co-infection in a population of susceptible cells.